Table of Contents

 Cure or remission?

 A lot of cancers can be cured today, but your doctor might hesitate to tell you that.
 Some cancer cells might have remained somewhere and are too few to cause symptoms, cannot be detected, or are dormant.
 This state is called remission, which means that no cancer is detectable at this time.
-If you are in remission, you might receive a long-term (adjuvant) drug treatment to remove potentially remaining cancer cells.
+When your cancer is in remission, only time can tell whether it is cured or not.
+You may still get check-ups, scans, or even get treatment to remove remaining cancer cells.

 Statistics cannot tell what exactly will happen to you, but they provide good general indications.
 Because every cancer is unique, no statistic can give exact answers about the outcome of your cancer.